 BeardedEagle Takes Austin at Global Scrum Gathering 2019

-This year’s U.S. Global Scrum Gathering (#SGAUS19) took place in Austin, Texas on May 20–22 with over 1,000 Scrum and Agile practitioners from across the globe.
+This year’s U.S. Global Scrum Gathering (#SGAUS19) took place in Austin, Texas on May 20–22.
+In attendance was over 1,000 Scrum and Agile practitioners from across the globe.
 The goal of the event was to create change together, share what’s working/what isn’t, and how we can make things better.

 The invaluable networking opportunities and discussions at Gatherings like this keep agile practitioners connected, engaged, and up to date.
 BeardedEagle thanks the Scrum Alliance for organizing one of the best ways for members of the agile community to share their triumphs and their struggles.